Associate Professor of Political Science, Director of Middle East Studies

-Jeremy Pressman (MIT, PhD) studies international relations, the Arab-Israeli conflict, Middle East politics, and U.S. foreign policy.
+Jeremy Pressman (MIT, PhD) studies international relations, protests, the Arab-Israeli conflict, Middle East politics, and U.S. foreign policy.
 He is writing a book on force and diplomacy in the Arab-Israeli conflict.
 Pressman has held fellowships at Harvard University, the University of Sydney, and the Humanities Institute at the University of Connecticut.
 Pressman previously worked at the Carnegie Endowment for International Peace and is a former term member of the Council on Foreign Relations.

 Warring Friends: Alliance Restraint in International Politics (Ithaca, NY: Cornell University Press, 2008).
 Part of Cornell Studies in Security Affairs.

 Point of No Return: The Deadly Struggle for Middle East Peace, with Geoffrey Kemp (Washington, DC: Brookings Institution Press, 1997).
 Arabic translation published in 1999.

 “Foreign Cues and Public Views on the Israeli-Palestinian Conflict,” The British Journal of Politics and International Relations 21, no. 1 (February 2019), pp. 169-188.
 Online: November 21, 2018.
 (Co-authored with Matthew Leep)

 “Horizontal Inequality and Violent Unrest in Jerusalem,” Terrorism and Political Violence, online: May 17, 2018.

 “Throwing Stones in Social Science: Nonviolence, Unarmed Violence, and the First Intifada,” Cooperation & Conflict, (2017), 52, no. 4 (December 2017), pp. 519-536

 “American Engagement and the pathways to Arab-Israeli peace,” Cooperation & Conflict, 49, no. 4 (December 2014), pp. 536-553.